Luxury in Fashion: Meaning and Evolution

 What is the role of luxury brands in the fashion industry?

-Styles, colors, fits and fabrics chosen by luxury fashion houses influence, season after season, the perception of what true luxury in fashion is.
+The styles, colors, fits, and fabrics chosen by luxury fashion houses influence, season after season, the perception of true luxury in fashion.

-And this has, of course, a key impact not only on the trends of the year but also on the innovation and development (including economic) of the sector.
+And this, of course, has a key impact not only on the year's trends but also on the innovation and development (including economic) of the sector.

 Luxury brands in the fashion sector, in fact:

-Styles, colors, fits and fabrics chosen by luxury fashion houses influence, season after season, the perception of what true luxury in fashion is.
+The styles, colors, fits, and fabrics chosen by luxury fashion houses influence, season after season, the perception of true luxury in fashion.

-And this has, of course, a key impact not only on the trends of the year but also on the innovation and development (including economic) of the sector.
+And this, of course, has a key impact not only on the year's trends but also on the innovation and development (including economic) of the sector.

 Luxury brands in the fashion sector, in fact: